jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 The child diamond is inserted as a substitute for the higher diamond it refers to.
 This offers a solution because the parent of the child diamond will exist when the child exists. < This might be an issue for multiple execution of a diamond.
 It also raises the question what happens when you consult something of the righter diamond.
 Is the bigger diamond executed first?
 What? > That’s rule two for getting to the explicit notation of parameter reference.

 < I have doubts about this third rule.
 I think this case might be illegal.
 I need to find the rule on what makes it illegal and how you see the illegality of it in the implicit notation >
 There’s one more problem.
 The explicit notation introduced so fat has a flaw: the object has two line targets!
-If a situation as such occurs, the directions of all flawful non-argument references are inverted:
+If a situation as such occurs, the directions of all flawed non-argument references are inverted:

 ![](images/Symbol%20Language%20(2004).306.png)